flutter/flutter/specs/style.md

       // returns { }
       // the return value should include the final value for whichever of the width and height arguments that is null
       // TODO(ianh): should we just grab the width and height from assumeDimensions()?

+    void paint(RenderingSurface canvas);
+      // set a clip rect on the canvas
+      // call the painter of each property, in order they were registered, which on this element has a painter
+      // call this.paintChildren()
+      // unset the clip

+    virtual void paintChildren(RenderingSurface canvas);
+      // just calls paint() for each child returned by walkChildren() whose needsPaint is true

+    virtual Node hitTest(Float x, Float y);
+      // default implementation uses the node's children nodes' x, y,
+      // width, and height, skipping any that have width=0 or height=0, or
+      // whose ownerLayoutManager is not |this|
+      // default implementation walks the tree backwards from its built-in order
+      // if no child is hit, then return this.node
+      // override this if you changed your children's z-order, or if you used take() to
+      // hoist some descendants up to be your responsibility, or if your children aren't
+      // rectangular (e.g. you lay them out in a hex grid)

   }